haleslj/BLDAP_notebooks/README.md

 # BLDAP_notebooks
 Teaching Notebooks used for the Director's Apprenticeship Program at Berkley National Labs (any use of student names have been changed).
-While most of these notebooks are designed for standalone use, they were used in a classroom setting where students could ask questions or work together.
+While most of these notebooks can be used for standalone use, they were used in a classroom setting where students could ask questions or work together, and there are occasional instructions to work as a group.

-I was the fourth in a line of instructors who iterated on these notebooks, so the choice of content is not my own and a few of the examples are not mine, but I did make significant changes to the explanations and the problems.
+I was the fourth in a line of instructors who iterated on these notebooks, so the choice of content is not my own and a few of the examples are not mine and problems, but I did make significant changes to the explanations and the problems.
+The goal of my edits was to make the notebooks more relatable to the user.

 My additions are not limited but include:
 -Improved the instructions.
 Any instructions with color-coded were added by me.